sanyamjain0315/generated-image-detection/README.md

 # generated-image-detection
-Research on reverse engineering GANs to discern between real and fake images
+Research on utilising GANs to discern between real and fake images